Time for Charter Schools’ Strategic Planning

 Specifically, The Learning Collective suggests schools, especially charter schools, create strategic plans that provide a roadmap for student and school success over a 2-3 year period.
 With our experiences in strategic planning, evaluating hundreds of brick-and-mortar schools nationally, and online learning, The Learning Collective (TLC) is uniquely positioned to lead the development of schools’ strategic plans.

 TLC has extensive experience in assisting charter schools with strategic planning.
 TLC has recently worked with the stakeholders of several New York charter schools – Academy of the City (Queens), Charter School of Inquiry (Buffalo) and Discovery Charter School (Rochester) – to develop their multi-year strategic plans.
+In fact, TLC facilitated the development of Academy of the City’s 2016-19 and 2022-24 strategic plans.
 TLC’s work contributed to authorizers renewing the charters of Academy of the City and Discovery Charter School and we anticipate Charter School of Inquiry’s charter also being renewed.
 Additionally, TLC has led strategic planning initiatives with dozens of charter schools in California and Minnesota.
 TLC has also worked with the National Association of Charter School Authorizers (NACSA) and other organizations on school evaluation and strategic planning projects regarding Idaho, Florida, New York and Oklahoma authorizers.
 In 2019 and 2020, TLC worked with the Tennessee State Board of Education to lead its strategic planning and goal-setting process, determining the five-year direction for all 1,700 public schools in Tennessee representing approximately 1,000,000 students!

 Typically, there are three steps to our strategic planning: